• Skip to primary navigation

 CREAM OF MUSHROOMS PORK CHOPS

-This recipe for Pork Chops With Mushroom Gravy calls for real, fresh ingredients and you'll taste the difference.
+This recipe for Pork Chops with Mushroom Gravy calls for real, fresh ingredients and you'll taste the difference.
 No canned soup necessary.

 For the absolute best results, we'll be making a cream of mushroom sauce from scratch.
 No condensed soups allowed.
 If you've never made a mushrooms gravy before, don't worry, it's going to be easy, and we'll be covering all the tips and tricks below to get you from start-to-finish without any hiccups along the way!